Sathvik-Chowdary-Veerapaneni/Learning-the-RUST/_posts/2023-02-01-Blog 2, Basics about Rust.md

 3. Compile the rust file using cmd **rustc file_name.rs**
 4. It will create the rust executable file
 5. **./file_name** to execute the rust file

+# Cargo in Rust
+1. By default with rust installation you will find the cargo package manager in rust.
+2. You can check whether it is installed or not by simply typing cargo in terminal.